-Family 'Ambushed' By Trump's Surprise Meeting With Woman Who Caused Fatal Crash
+Family 'Ambushed' By Trump Suggestion To Meet With Woman Who Caused Fatal Crash

 "Anne is devastated by this tragic accident," according to the statement.
 "No loss compares to the death of a child and Anne extends her deepest sympathy to Harry Dunn's family."

-During the White House meeting, national security advisor Robert O'Brien told the family that Sacoolas is not coming back to Britain, according to family spokesman Radd Seiger.
+During the White House meeting, national security adviser Robert O'Brien told the family that Sacoolas is not coming back to Britain, according to family spokesman Radd Seiger.

 "The family feels a little ambushed, to say the least," Seiger said in a BBC interview.
 "And disappointed that they made the effort to go all the way down there ... with really no progress towards achieving the closure that they're so desperately seeking."